videoturingtest/VIPlatform/README.md

-# VTTPlatform
+# VIPlatform
-Welcome to the VTT platform.
-The VTT platform is run through a series of docker containers which operate in tandem to provide answers to questions related to popular drama's such as 'Friends'.
+Welcome to the VI platform.
+The VIPlatform is run through a series of docker containers which operate in tandem to provide answers to questions related to popular drama's such as 'Friends'.